 The Training & Exercises branch organises these events implementing the expertise of the Employment branch, as well as the Technical & Logistical branch.
-Together they offer highly professional trainings such as the European Air Refuelling Training (EART), Multinational Aircraft Recovery Training (MART) or Combined Air Terminal Operations courses (CATO) (Functional Integration Training and Advanced Interoperable Load Management Course).
-Moreover they provide an E-learning tool to support the trainings.
+Together they offer highly professional trainings such as the European Air Refuelling Training (EART), Disabled Aircraft Recovery Training (DART) or Combined Air Terminal Operations courses (CATO) Initial Combined Air Terminal Training (ICATT) and Advanced Combined Air Terminal Training (ACATT)).
+Moreover, they provide an E-learning tool to support the trainings.

-The three branches work in close cooperation with EATC’s member nations, third nations, the European Defence Agency or the European Tactical Airlift Centre (ETAC).
+The three branches work in close cooperation with EATC’s member nations, third nations, the European Defence Agency and the European Tactical Airlift Centre (ETAC).
 EATC also supports the European Tactical Airlift Programme (ETAP).

-EATC has launched its E-learning platform in 2016.
-With this innovative learning instrument, EATC moved from the academic courses to a cost-effective and flexible learning tool offering a permanent improved performance and a highly professional interactive courses.
-Moreover a permanent access to harmonized tactics, procedures and techniques is guaranteed.
+EATC launched its E-learning platform in 2016.
+With this innovative learning instrument, EATC moved from the sole academic courses to a cost-effective and flexible learning tool offering a permanent improved performance and highly professional interactive courses.
+Moreover, a permanent access to harmonized tactics, procedures and techniques is guaranteed.

-The platform currently focuses on courses for air crews, but will in a second step also offer E-learning tools to aeromedical experts, paratroopers, maintenance personnel and others.
+The platform currently focuses on courses for air crews, but will in a second step also offer E-learning content to air terminal operations specialists, maintenance personnel, aeromedical experts and others.
 It is a prerequisite to complete the E-learning phase prior to attending a training or a course.
-The E-learning guarantees that the participants know the common procedures to apply and can thus profit to a maximum from their practical training.
+The E-learning guarantees that the participants know the common procedures which need to be applied and can thus profit to a maximum from their practical training.

-MART is a multinational training in the domain of aircraft recovery, organized by EATC and hosted by a nation.
-MART has been organized since 2012 and takes place on a yearly basis.
+DART is a multinational training in the domain of aircraft recovery, organised by EATC and hosted by an EATC member nation.
+DART has been organised since 2012 and takes place on a yearly basis.
 The training is open to all EATC member nations and, upon invitation, to other interested nations.

-The overall objective of MART is to allow crews to stay sufficiently trained in the area of aircraft recovery, to familiarize less experienced crews with air recovery skills pooling and sharing equipment.
-Every year the participants train in different scenarios recovering decommissioned airplanes and helicopters.
-The scenario changes yearly according to the hosting nation’s availability.
+The overall objective of DART is to allow crews to stay sufficiently trained in the area of aircraft recovery, to familiarise less experienced crews with air recovery skills and to exchange views on pooling and sharing equipment.
+The training is based on the EATC Aircraft Recovery Aide Mémoire (EARM) developed by EATC experts.
+Each year, the participants train in different scenarios recovering decommissioned airplanes and helicopters.

 European Air Refuelling Training – EART

-The EART training was introduced by EATC in 2014 following EDA’s air-to-air-refuelling initiative.
+In 2014, EATC introduced the EART training following EDA’s air-to-air-refuelling initiative.
 Lessons learned from the past showed that for a smooth multinational operation, nations need to train together in advance.

-EART is currently organized on a yearly basis.
+EART is currently organised on a yearly basis.
 It is a dedicated multinational training concept in the air-to-air-refuelling for European nations.
-Upon invitation other nations may also participate.
-As from 2014, it is hosted by the Netherlands at Eindhoven Air Base.
+Upon invitation, other nations may also participate.

 The aim of EART is to train tanker crews, planners, taskers and engineers, including maintenance personnel, in air-to-air refuelling operations.
-Thanks to the effective pooling with the Dutch Frisian Flag fighter exercise, EART offers a unique opportunity to the nations to train their tanker and fighter crews in planning and executing missions within a realistic and multinational framework.
+Thanks to the effective pooling with a fighter exercise, EART offers a unique opportunity to the nations to train their tanker and fighter crews in planning and executing missions within a realistic and multinational framework.
 The crews increase their know-how in complex multinational scenarios and exchange information and procedures among tanker and fighter crews.
-Moreover EART facilitates the certification processes between tankers and receiver aircraft.
+Moreover, EART facilitates the certification processes between tankers and receiver aircraft.